 With supermarket home deliveries on the rise, we will explore the opportunity to include flyers with shopping deliveries and see if there are other retail and commercial premises where we can make information available.
-We are also looking for more domestic or residential communal areas such as mail tables and post areas within tower blocks and apartment buildings as well as leaflet drops and mailshots to targeted postcodes and groups.
+We will also undertake leaflet drops and mailshots to targeted postcodes and groups.